LeNPaul/hungry-minds/_drafts/the-power-of-habit-charles-duhigg-book-summary.md

 We depend on habits on a daily basis to live our lives.
 Habits allow us to perform a wide variety of complicated activities without requiring significant brain power.
 However, this can become detrimental when we lose control of our habits.

-Fortunately, we are able to change our habits, and if we understand the process of how habits work, this becomes easier.
+Fortunately, we are able to change our habits.
+If we understand the process of how habits work, this becomes easier.
 Habits operate based on the habit loop:

 > This process within our brains is a three-step loop.
 First, there is a cue, a trigger that tells your brain to go into automatic mode and which habit to use.
 Then there is the routine, which can be physical or mental or emotional.
 Finally, there is a reward, which helps your brain figure out if this particular loop is worth remembering for the future